mnvr/mrmr.io/README.md

 ## Running locally

-Install dependencies using `yarn install`.
-Thereafter, you can start a local development server with live reloads by using:
+Install dependencies using `npm install`.
+Thereafter, you can start a local development server (with live reloads) by using:

 ```
-yarn dev
+npm run dev
 ```